dankorotin/ton-tutorials/1-simple-counter/README.md

 Here are the details:
 - **Declare an `assert` with two arguments**: the condition and the exception code.
-- The **condition** is: “count the bits left in the message body and ensure the amount is 16 or more” (it doesn't move the slice's cursor).
+- The **condition** is: “count the bits left in the message body and ensure the amount is 16 or more” (this method doesn't modify the slice).
 - The **exception code** is **9**.
 You can choose any code you like, but it’s better to stick to conventions.
 This one can be found in the [TVM Whitepaper](https://ton-blockchain.github.io/docs/tvm.pdf) or the [TVM Exit Codes](https://docs.ton.org/v3/documentation/tvm/tvm-exit-codes) document and means **“Cell underflow.
 The read operation from slice primitive tried to read more bits or references than available.”**

 If the condition ("at least 16 bits in the message body") is not satisfied, the code execution stops immediately and an exception with the code 9 is thrown.